-She is currently Chair and a Board member of the South Australian Forestry Corporation, a Commissioner of the SA National Football League Inc and a Member of the History Trust of SA and a Director of COTA SA.
+She is currently Chair and a Board member of the South Australian Forestry Corporation, a Commissioner of the SA National Football League Inc and a Board member of the History Trust of SA and a Director of COTA SA.

 Ms Roache has a degree in accounting from the University of South Australia, a graduate certificate in management from Monash Mt Eliza Business School and is a Fellow of the Australian Institute of Company Directors, CPA Australia and the Institute of Managers and Leaders.

 Mr David Round - Commissioner

 Mr Round was appointed as a Commissioner in May 2014.

 Mr Round retired as Professor of Economics and Director, Centre for Regulation and Market Analysis at the University of South Australia in April 2014.
 For a short period after that he was the Research and Innovation Director at Torrens University Australia.
 He previously taught at the University of Adelaide, Macquarie University, Duke University (USA), the University of Delaware (USA), the College of William and Mary (USA), Wesleyan University (USA), Vanderbilt University (USA) and at Canterbury University in New Zealand.

 Mr Round was a member of the Australian Competition Tribunal from 1998 to 2018, an Associate Member of the Trade Practices Commission from 1986 to 1993 when he was appointed as an Associate Member of its successor, the Australian Competition and Consumer Commission until 1998 and an Associate Member of the Australian Telecommunications Authority (AUSTEL) from 1989 to 1997.
 From 1997 to 2006 he was a Member of the Australian Communications Authority, which took over many of the functions of AUSTEL, as well as additional responsibilities.

 Mr Round has authored some 150 papers published in leading Australian and international economic and legal journals, on a variety of industrial economics, competition policy and antitrust topics.

 In January 2014, Professor Round was made a Member of the Order of Australia.